Liangzhijun123/assessment/README.md

 - Dynamic post addition functionality in the Profile component.
 - Basic navigation between Home and Profile pages.
-- Simple styling using CSS.
+- Responsive design using CSS.